feathersjs-ecosystem/feathers-vuex/docs/data-components.md

 # Renderless Data Components

-There are two new renderless data provider components: `<FeathersVuexFind>` and `<FeathersVuexGet>`.
+There are three renderless data provider components: `<FeathersVuexFind>`, `<FeathersVuexGet>` and `<FeathersVuexCount>`.
 They simplify performing queries against the store and/or the API server.
 They make the data available inside each component's default slot.

 To see why you might want to use these components, below are two example components that are functionally equivalent.